Onepredict/onebone/wiki/development_guide.md

 ## Unit tests

-`oplib` follows the `numpy`'s [Testing Guidelines](https://numpy.org/devdocs/reference/testing.html) which is the definitive guide to writing unit tests of SciPy code.
+`onebone` follows the `numpy`'s [Testing Guidelines](https://numpy.org/devdocs/reference/testing.html) which is the definitive guide to writing unit tests of SciPy code.

 ## You should do something before `git push`